-Rudy Meredith, the winningest coach in Yale history with a 173-108-20 mark, begins his 18th season at the helm in 2012.
-During his tenure, Meredith has firmly established the Bulldogs as one of the most successful and respected women's soccer programs in the Northeast.
+Rudy Meredith, the winningest coach in Yale history, begins his 23rd season at the helm in 2017.
+During his tenure, Meredith has amassed 206 victories and firmly established the Bulldogs as one of the most successful and respected women's soccer programs in the Northeast.

 He is a three-time Northeast Region Coach of the Year and has guided the Bulldogs to the NCAA College Cup in 2002, 2004 and 2005.
 In 2005, the Bulldogs won a school record 15 games, captured the first outright Ivy League title in Yale history and advanced to the third round of the NCAA College Cup for the first time in school history.
 In the second round, Yale upset third-seeded Duke 2-1, scoring the winning goal with one second left in the second half, one of the most dramatic finishes in the history of the tournament.
 The Bulldogs were ranked 13th in the final NSCAA/adidas national poll.

 In 2002, Yale made the first NCAA Tournament appearance in school history, upsetting Villanova in the first round before dropping a heartbreaking 1-0 decision to Nebraska in the second round.
 The Bulldogs returned to the NCAA Tournament in 2004 after winning 13 games and finishing second in the Ivy League.